 In most cells from the vegetative tissues of the plant body, the central vacuole occupies much of the volume and is essential for much of the physiology of the organism.

-In Plant cell, these cell organelle were discovered with the early microscope and, as indicated in the etymology of the word, originally defined as a cell space empty of cytoplasmic matter.
+In-Plant cells, these cell organelles were discovered with the early microscope and, as indicated in the etymology of the word, originally defined as a cell space empty of cytoplasmic matter.

 Functions of Vacuoles